Things to Do in Paddington (+ Little Venice) | What to See + Where to Stay, Shop, Eat

 Paddington Basin bridges

-There are two notable bridges at Paddington Basin which are well worth taking a look at – the Fan Bridge and the Rolling Bridge.
-The Fan Bridge is named for the fact that it opens out like a fan when lifted, while the 12-metre Rolling Bridge is a hexagon that folds up or unfurls.
+There are two notable bridges at Paddington Basin, which are well worth taking a look at – the Fan Bridge and the Rolling Bridge.
+The Fan Bridge opens like a fan when lifted, while the 12-metre Rolling Bridge is a hexagon that folds up or unfurls.ย

 You can find the Fan Bridge at Merchant Square, and the Rolling Bridge just a little further along, also at Paddington Basin.